schickling/laravel-cash/README.md

 ```

 ### Define invalidation roules
 Let's say you have a cached `GET users` route to retrieve all users and a `POST users` route to create a new user.
-Your goal is to invalidate the `GET /users` cache if a new user was created.
+Your goal is to invalidate the `GET users` cache if a new user was created.
 Just put the following code in your `routes.php`

 ```php
 Cash::rule('POST', 'users', 'users');